Passimx/chats-frontend/README.md

 ## Overview

-PassimX is built to redefine privacy in online communication.
+Passimx is built to redefine privacy in online communication.
 Unlike traditional messengers, it doesn’t collect personal data or require phone/email verification — giving organizations and individuals full control over their communication.

 # License

-PassimX Chats Frontend is released under the terms of the MIT license.
+Passimx Chats Frontend is released under the terms of the MIT license.
 See https://opensource.org/license/MIT for more information.